Y

 The shift

 Every case is a shift at the Committee desk.
 Files arrive, the clock runs, and the player must read, cross-reference, and commit to a verdict before the day ends.
-Mechanics — not text — carry the moral weight.
+The mechanics carry the moral weight, not the text.

 Hack suspect's email Cross-reference evidence